 If you are a data scientist, you probably know about or have used the principal component analysis (PCA) technique, as it is a well-known algorithm in data science.
 However, I bet you haven’t yet used this technique to analyze a multidimensional raster.
-ArcGIS Pro 2.9 contains a new Multidimensional Principal Components geoprocessing tool that enriches the capabilities of multidimensional raster analysis in ArcGIS.
+ArcGIS Pro 2.9 contains a new principal component analysis tool (named Multidimensional Principal Components tool ) that enriches the capabilities of multidimensional raster analysis in ArcGIS.

 PCA seems sophisticated, and many articles discuss PCA on the web.
 If you plan to read more without diving into the math, I recommend this blog, as the author explains the complicated algorithm well, using simple language and animated graphs.
 However, regardless how intricate it is, the primary goal of PCA is simple and clear—data reduction, to transform data into a space of reduced dimension where features and patterns can be easily identified.
 Image time series data becomes very common nowadays and often difficult to interpret without suitable analytical tools; PCA is a powerful technique for analyzing image time series data and extracting patterns out of it.